kyilwinhan/autonomous_waitress_robot/README.md

 - Design a differential-drive mobile robot platform using Raspberry Pi 5 and Arduino Uno.
 - Implement SLAM using a LiDAR sensor for restaurant mapping.
 - Develop autonomous navigation using the ROS 2 Nav2 stack.
-- Simulate the system in Gazebo and RViz2.
+- Simulate the system in Gazebo and visualize real time data processing in RViz2.
 - Create a QR-code-based web ordering system.
 - Evaluate obstacle avoidance and path-following performance.